-The Academy of Richmond County School Council will choose 2 business members, starting first by considering its formal Partners in Education.
-Should one or more of the Partners be unable to provide a representative to serve, the Council would approach a neighborhood business or an informal business supporter to participate on the Council.
+The Richmond Hill K-8 School Council will choose 2 business members, starting first by considering its formal Partners in Education.
+Should one or more of the partners be unable to provide a representative to serve, the Council would approach a neighborhood business or an informal business supporter to participate on the Council.
 At least two parent or guardian members shall be business persons.